AlaoSUL/COUNTER_Reports/README.md

 - I was able to find [Elsevier Journal w Subjects via Google Searches](https://phdtalks.org/2021/05/download-elsevier-journal-list-with-impact-factor-2021-pdf-xls.html)

+- Accuracy of Elsevier List: Out of 37,450 rows, there were 68 entries with no corresponding subject fields which represents only 0.18% of the data.
+As a result, the list had 99.82% of Elsevier journals used between 2015-2021 at Stanford University.

-- Upon request, Cambridge, Sage, and Wiley provided these journal/book with subject fields.
+- Upon request, Cambridge, Sage, and Wiley provided these lists.

 - SpringNature has an [API](https://dev.springernature.com/) that allows developers to access the data.

+##### How to merge with the final reports

+- The merge can be accomplished with a VLOOKUP in Excel.
+The columns needed will be ISSN (Journals) or ISBN (Books) with Top Level, Primary Level, and Secondary Level fields.